 Time-Based Equity Awards.
 Our NEOs receive the other 50% of their annual equity awards in the form of time-vested restricted stock.
 Time-based equity awards foster share ownership by our team, align the interests of our management with those of our stockholders, and enhance retention by vesting over a multi-year vesting schedule.
-Our time-based equity awards are generally subject to annual vesting over four years, which means that a significant portion of the equity awards remains at risk until several years following the grant date.
+Our time-based equity awards have historically been subject to annual vesting over four years, which means that a significant portion of the equity awards remains at risk until several years following the grant date.
+Beginning in 2024, the time-based equity awards will vest over three years, which aligns more closely with market practice, while maintaining a significant portion of the awards at risk until several years following the grant date.
 We do not expect to regularly grant stock options.

-The table below reports the number of shares of time-vested restricted stock received by each of our NEOs in January 2022 and the related grant date fair value of such awards, representing 50% of the NEO's fiscal year 2022 equity incentive award value.
+The table below reports the number of shares of time-vested restricted stock received by each of our NEOs in January 2023 and the related grant date fair value of such awards, representing 50% of the NEO's fiscal year 2023 equity incentive award value.

 Number of Shares of Restricted Stock Grant Date Fair Value

-Chris Caldwell 16,536 \$2,999,961
+Chris Caldwell 24,465 \$3,399,901

-Andre Valentine 2,204 \$399,850
+Andre Valentine 3,741 \$519,887

-Cormac Twomey 2,480 \$449,922
+Cormac Twomey 4,209 \$584,925

-Rick Rosso 1,929 \$349,959
+Rick Rosso 3,274 \$454,988

-Jane Fogarty 1,102 \$199,925
+Jane Fogarty 1,888 \$262,375

 Historical TD SYNNEX Equity Awards.
 In addition to the Concentrix equity awards that our NEOs have received since the spin-off in December 2020, certain of our NEOs hold equity awards that were granted by TD SYNNEX prior to the spin-off.
 For most TD SYNNEX equity awards, upon the spin-off, the TD SYNNEX equity award was converted into a TD SYNNEX equity award and a Concentrix equity award that each relate to the same number of shares of TD SYNNEX common stock or Common Stock, as the case may be, as the original award.
 As a result, these NEOs continue to hold equity awards in TD SYNNEX common stock and equity awards in our Common Stock that were granted prior to the spin-off.
 As the employing entity, Concentrix incurs the expense and enjoys the tax benefit of TD SYNNEX equity awards that are held by Concentrix staff.
-All of these equity awards will be fully vested by 2024.
+All of these equity awards will be fully vested by the end of 2024.